All About Database Architects

 Becoming a Database Architect

-Where Database Architects Are Employed
+Where do Database Architects Work?

 Below are examples of industries where Database Architects work: